Historic Preservation Training Center

-NPS Historic Preservation & Training Center (HPTC)
+NPS Historic Preservation & Training Center

-The HPTC has partnered with Stewards since 2014 and provides multiple types of opportunities based on an individual’s interests and work experience.
+HPTC has partnered with Stewards since 2014 and provides multiple types of opportunities based on an individual’s interests and work experience.

-The Traditional Trades Apprenticeship Program (TTAP) provides an immersive experience for diverse young adults and veterans to learn from experts, developing trade skills and knowledge to enter the workforce, while preserving traditional trades and addressing critical maintenance projects within our national parks.
-Through the TTAP, the NPS is laying the foundation to train the next generation of preservation maintenance workers with a focus on land and cultural resources.
+Traditional Trades Advancement Program (TTAP) provides an immersive experience for diverse young adults and veterans to learn from experts, developing trade skills and knowledge to enter the workforce, while preserving traditional trades and addressing critical maintenance projects within our national parks.
+Through TTAP, the NPS is laying the foundation to train the next generation of preservation maintenance workers with a focus on land and cultural resources.
 Each program cohort offers the NPS the opportunity to increase the geographical reach of the program’s recruitment and delivery along with the capacity of skilled historic preservation workers to enter both the public and private sectors.
-Apprenticeships last 5 to 6 months.
+Positions last 5 to 6 months.

 For questions about the HPTC program, please contact: